Plant Cultivation

 • Place the container in a warm location with indirect light, and remember to keep the soil consistently moist.

-When it comes to propagating Wandering Jews care, you can’t miss three factors: light, temperature, and humidity.
+When it comes to Wandering Jews plant care, you can’t miss three factors: light, temperature, and humidity.
+In this section, we'll learn how to care for a Wandering Jew plant.

 Keep Humidity Adequate